-This profile of Bruce Ravelli, PhD is brought to you through a partnership between Applied Worldwide and the Canadian Sociological Association’s Applied Sociology Research Cluster.
+This profile of Bruce Ravelli, PhD on teaching applied sociology is brought to you through a partnership between Applied Worldwide and the Canadian Sociological Association’s Applied Sociology Research Cluster.
 Thank you to CSA and all those who made valuable contributions to the Profiles in Applied & Clinical Sociology series.

 This profile is presented as part of a larger project with the intentions of: 1) providing students with examples of applied sociology, 2) providing market value to sociological skills and services, and 3) promoting the work of individual sociological practitioners and organizations.

 Bruce Ravelli earned a Ph.D. in Sociology after first earring both his B.A. and M.A. in Anthropology.
 Dr. Ravelli applies sociological research methods to assist community partners improve their services and better support their clients.
 He believes that

 “sociology in practice happens as soon as a student (or colleague) leaves the comfort and security of the classroom and applies concepts, theories and methods to better understand the social world and commits to making it better.”Bruce Ravelli, PhD

 When we asked Dr. Ravelli how he established himself as an applied or clinical sociologist he told us he suspects he’s more of an “applied teaching sociologist” than a more “traditional applied or clinical sociologist.”

 Read the full interview with Dr. Ravelli below.